 A 2015 graduate of the Women’s Leadership Program at the Center for Technology and Business, Ann is a member of Centurion Toastmasters and volunteer with the Bridges of Hope mentorship program at the ND Youth Correctional Center.
-She is the current board vice chair of Humanities North Dakota and a strong proponent of civic engagement, civil discourse, and forming more just and equitable communities.
+She is a former board officer of Humanities North Dakota and a strong proponent of civic engagement, civil discourse, and forming more just and equitable communities.

 Karla joined The Consensus Council Inc. in January 2013 as the Office and Technology Manager.
 She has a degree in Information Processing from Bismarck State College and is MOS certified in Microsoft Word, Excel and Powerpoint.